Login with Netlify Identity

 Grant-Making

-Please see the performance framework (PF) for the Africa Regional grant which includes good practice examples of indicators and workplan tracking measures related to removing legal barriers.
+The performance framework (PF) for the Africa Regional grant includes good practice examples of indicators and workplan tracking measures related to removing legal barriers.

-• Impact/Outcome indicators are covered through programme reviews and not necessary for inclusion in the PFs of regional grants that seek exclusively to strengthen legal or policy environments, and community systems.
-However, impact and outcome indicators may be included for certain grants based on agreement of the Global Fund and the Principal Recipients (PR) (please confirm with your Global Fund Country Team).
+• Impact/Outcome indicators are often not available for inclusion in the PFs of regional grants that seek to exclusively to strengthen legal or policy environments, and community systems.
+However, impact and outcome indicators may be included for certain grants based on the grant’s objectives and in agreement with the Global Fund and the Principal Recipients (PR) (please confirm with your Global Fund Country Team).

 Practice Pointer